 How to Change Windshield Wipers in a Few Easy Steps

-One of the most ignored and underrated safety features of a car are the windshield wipers.
-Most of the vehicle drivers and owners seem to overlook the need for windshield wiper replacement.
-Windshield wiper blades are made up of rubber and it has a specific life.
+One of the most ignored and underrated safety features of a car is the windshield wipers.
+Most vehicle drivers and owners seem to overlook the need for windshield wiper replacement.
+Windshield wiper blades are made up of rubber and they have a specific life.
 Even if you do not use the wipers very often, the rubber has a limited life and it generally wears out in six months or so.
 Let’s see how to remove windshield wipers and replace them with new ones.
 But before that, let’s explore windshield wipers a bit.

 Windshield Wipers – Everything You Need to Know

 The windshield wipers are made up of two distinct parts.
 One is the control arm that moves the wiper by the power delivered from an electric motor and the other is the wiper blade that cleans the windshield.
 The wiper blade has a rubber that rests on the windshield and when the wipers are moved by the control arm, the windshield is cleaned.
 As you use the wipers, the rubber wears down mainly due to the friction caused by the dirt on the windshield.
 Over time, the wiper blades’ rubber develops imperfections that make it impossible for them to fully clean the windshield, making changing wiper blades necessary.

 Windshield wipers might look the same on all cars, but they are not.
 Before we get into windshield wiper replacement, let’s get acquainted with the different types of windshield wipers.
 They can widely be divided into three main categories, according to the shape of the blades.